-Currently, I'm working at the Rosenzweig Lab under Dr. Matthew Herron, studying the evolution of multicellularity in Chlamydomonas reinhardtii, a strain of alga.
-We are observing its life cycle over the course of 6 days to understand cluster reproduction and phenotype.
+In 2019 and 2020, I worked at the Rosenzweig Lab under Dr. Matthew Herron, studying the evolution of multicellularity in Chlamydomonas reinhardtii, a strain of alga.
+We observed its life cycle over the course of 6 days to understand cluster reproduction and phenotype.

 In 2019, I studied the infection of avian influenza and seasonal influenza in lung tissue.
 My work identifying the colocalization of infection, Caspase-1 activation, and cell death in avian influenza-infected cells suggests pathways for the therapeautic treatment of influenza.

 In 2016, I created a Bayesian framework to discover novel genes related to breast cancer progression.
 With this novel Bayesian framework,

 I am able to suggest gene CLDN11 as a human biomarker for breast cancer progression.
 I've been incredibly fortunate